Bell P-63 Kingcobra

 The Bell P-63 Kingcobra is an American fighter aircraft that was developed by Bell Aircraft during World War II.
 Based on the preceding Bell P-39 Airacobra, the P-63's design incorporated suggestions from P-39 pilots and was superior to its predecessor in virtually all respects.
-The P-63 was not accepted for combat use by the United States Army Air Forces.
+The P-63 was not accepted for combat use by the United States Army Air Forces (USAAF).
 However, it was used during World War II by the Soviet Air Force, which had also been the most prolific user of the P-39.

 Design and development

 XP-39E

 The P-39 had been introduced as an interceptor, later in its development it was decided to reduce the cost and complexity of the engine by removing the turbocharger.
 High-altitude performance suffered dramatically as a result, and Bell proposed an experimental series to test out a variety of solutions.

 The resulting XP-39E featured two primary changes from the earlier P-39D from which it was developed.
 One was a redesigned wing.
 The root airfoil, a NACA 0015 on other models of the P-39, was changed to a NACA 0018, to gain internal volume.
 The other was a switch to the Continental I-1430 engine, which featured an improved overall design developed from the hyper engine efforts, as well as an improved supercharger.

 Three prototypes were ordered in April 1941 with serials 41-19501, 41-19502 and 42-7164.
 The I-1430 had continued development problems and could not be delivered in time, so it was replaced by an Allison V-1710-47, similar to that powering the P-39.
 Each prototype tested different wing and tail configurations: 41-19501 had a rounded vertical tail, but squared-off tailplane tips; 41-19502, a squared-off fin and rudder and large wing fillets; and 42-7164 had all its flight surfaces squared off.
 The XP-39E proved faster than standard Airacobra, reaching a maximum speed of 386 mph at 21680 ft during tests.
 However, the XP-39E was considered inferior to the stock P-39 Airacobra in all other respects, so it was not ordered into production.